adamrmoss/edu-basic/docs/edu-basic-language.md

 - Format: `0xRRGGBBAA` (hexadecimal) or decimal
 - Each component (R, G, B, A) ranges from 0-255
 - Alpha channel controls transparency (0 = fully transparent, 255 = fully opaque)

+**Text Usage:**
+- Sets the foreground color for subsequent `PRINT` statements
+- With two arguments, sets both foreground and background colors
+- Background color is only used for text output

+**Graphics Usage:**
+- Sets the default drawing color for subsequent graphics operations
+- Affects `PSET`, `LINE`, `CIRCLE`, `TRIANGLE`, and other drawing operations
+- Does not affect `PUT` operations (which use the sprite's stored colors with alpha blending)
+- Only the foreground color is used for graphics (background color parameter is ignored)

 **Common Colors (examples):**
 ```